nodejs/node/doc/api/fs.md

 * Returns: {Promise}

 Asynchronously writes data to a file, replacing the file if it already exists.
-`data` can be a string or a buffer.
-The `Promise` will be resolved with no arguments upon success.
+`data` can be a string, a buffer, or an object with an own `toString` function property.
+The `Promise` is resolved with no arguments upon success.

 The `encoding` option is ignored if `data` is a buffer.